 Woodlands and Rivers

-Drawing on the beauty and texture of birch trees and water, we will use a variety of techniques, first of all creating surfaces with paint, some simple over printing and mark making with a range of medium.
-Then we will be needle weaving onto wooden frames with strips of fabric, string, threads – predominantly with neutral, silver, blue and grey fabrics.
-To this we will add in wrapping and decorative hand stitch to evoke the mood of the riverbank and the silver birches.
+Drawing on the beauty and texture of trees and water, we will use a variety of techniques, first of all creating surfaces with paint, some simple mark making with a range of medium.
+Then we will be needle weaving onto wooden frames with strips of fabric, string and threads .
+To this we will add in wrapping and decorative hand stitch to evoke the mood of the riverbank.

 Stripping Back the Layers

 This is a theme that can be interpreted at many levels – not only in a physical way but also philosophically.
 It can deal with a notion such as decay, the peeling back of layers through time and the distressing of surfaces.
 It can also deal with the idea of tearing back layers to reveal something hidden, precious, new.
-It might make you think things that lie beneath a surface- archaeological finds, veins beneath the skin, vegetation like bulbs, onions, celery.
+It might make you think things that lie beneath a surface- archaeological finds, family history, veins beneath the skin, or vegetation like bulbs, onions, celery.
 It is a theme perfectly suited to the contrasting of different textures and the construction of unusual shapes and forms, the building up and cutting back of material layers.

 Then using a simple printing technique, we will explore the nature of reflection.
 I would hope that from these experiments you could develop a number of visual images, both abstract and figurative.We would then manipulate and develop these images further using a variety of techniques including machine and hand embroidery.

-Workshops fees on request
+Workshop Fees on request

-2 June 2011 ::: posted by Alison King in courses
+3 December 2018 ::: posted by Alison King in courses